Effect of Jitter on the Settling Time of Mesochronous Clock Retiming Circuits: Techniques for reducing the settling time

-The amount of time for which the coarse tuning loop should be run before enabling the fine tuning loop depends on the size of $\cW$ and on the desired confidence for achieving lock within this period.
-In this example given in Fig.~\ref{fig:cdr-coarse-fine}, the coarse synchronizer used a 10 phase \gls{dll}.
+The amount of time for which the coarse tuning loop should be run before enabling the fine tuning loop depends on the size of $\cW$ and on the desired confidence level for achieving lock within this period.
+In this example given in Fig.~\ref{fig:cdr-coarse-fine}, the coarse synchronizer used a 10 phase (DLL).
 Assuming an extreme condition that the horizontal eye opening is only 50\%, it means that the window size is 5 steps.
-From the analysis presented in the previous section, an absorption with 99\% confidence needs 32 cycles.
-This corresponds to 128~ns in absolute time if the coarse controller operates on a divide by 16 clock for a 2~GHz system clock.
+From the analysis presented in the previous section, an absorption with $>$99\% confidence level needs 32 cycles to be absorbed.
+This corresponds to 256~ns in absolute time if the coarse controller operates on a divide by 16 clock for a 2~GHz system clock.

-The coarse first synchronizer was designed and simulated for a channel with benign channel.
-The receiver input eye diagram for this test is shown in Figure~\ref{fig:ch6:coarse-eye-low}.
+The coarse first synchronizer was designed and simulated for a benign channel.
+The receiver input eye diagram for this test is shown in Fig.~\ref{fig:ch6:coarse-eye-low}.

-For an initial clock phase at the center of $\cW,$ the settling behaviour is shown in Figure~\ref{fig:ch6:coarse-first-lowisi}.
+For an initial clock phase at the center of $\cW,$ the settling behaviour is shown in Fig.~\ref{fig:ch6:coarse-first-lowisi}.

-As seen in the circuit escapes the window $\cW$ very fast and settles accurately once the fine tuning loop is enabled.
-The lower waveform is the select signal for switching from coarse first mode to normal mode, which is run for 160~ns in coarse mode.
+As seen, the circuit escapes the window $\cW$ very fast and settles accurately once the fine tuning loop is enabled.
+The lower waveform is the select signal for switching from coarse mode to normal mode, which is run for 160~ns in coarse mode.
 This signal can be generated using a power on reset circuit.

-The same synchronizer circuit was simulated with an input that had very high \gls{isi}.
-The receiver input eye diagram for this test is shown in Figure~\ref{fig:ch6:coarse-eye-high}.
+This same synchronizer circuit was simulated with an input that had very high \gls{isi}.
+The receiver input eye diagram for this test is shown in Fig.~\ref{fig:ch6:coarse-eye-high}.

-With this data input, the settling of the synchronizer is shown in Figure~\ref{fig:ch6:coarse-first-highisi}.
+With such data input, the settling of the synchronizer is shown in Fig.~\ref{fig:ch6:coarse-first-highisi}.

 The clock was initialized to the center of the window $\cW$.
 Even for this input, the circuit escapes the window $\cW$ within the coarse first operating period.
-The noise in the control voltage is primarily due to the jitter in the incoming data.
+The noise in the control voltage is primarily due to the high jitter in the incoming data.